MarcToussaint/botop/docs/howto.md

 # How to use BotOp

-##  examples
+##  Examples

 * The tests 01, 03, and 04 are *not* examples for using BotOp
-  (instead, they helped developing and testing underlying things)
+  (instead, they helped developing and testing underlying things).
+Ignore them.

 * bin/bot/main.cpp is the prime example of minimalistic BotOp usage

-* 05-moveTo:test_bot() is the simplest template for generating a move-to-endpose (with the `move(path, duration)` command, and with the `moveLeap(endpose, timingCost)` command)
+* 05-moveTo:test_bot() is the simplest example for generating a move-to-endpose with the `move(path, duration)` command, or with the `moveLeap(endpose, timingCost)` command.

-* 06-fastPath is a standard example for sending a KOMO-computed path to the robot, then the duration is known/fixed (with the `move(path, duration)` command).
+* 06-fastPath is a standard example for sending a KOMO-computed path to the robot when the duration is known/fixed (with the `move(path, duration)` command).
 The whole optitrack code could be removed.
-The example executed the same path multiple times, with increasing speed.
+The example executes the same path multiple times, with increasing speed.

 * 09-rndPoses is very similar to 06-fastPath: uses KOMO to compute a